Chapter 4 : Counterstroke

 “You’ll see,” he said.
 “You know, it actually took a lot of convincing to get the others to join, which I wasn’t expecting.
 I think they were just against having a friendly competition with Slytherins.
 But you know how they are with pranks, it’s like second nature; I think the opportunity to create a mess for the entire school won out after all.”
 He glanced off to the side.
 “Speaking of which, I should probably stop James and Sirius before they get too carried away.”

 I looked over.
 Snape’s head was twice its normal size and his arms had grown feathers.
-I couldn’t help laughing.
+I rolled my eyes.
 “It never ends, does it,” I said.

 “Well, they’ve gotten much better since last year.”